ColorPanel — Smart UI JavaScript API

 8

-<smart-color-panel column-count='5'></smart-color-panel>
+<smart-color-panel column-count="5"></smart-color-panel>

-const colorpanel = document.querySelector('smart-color-panel');
+const el = document.querySelector('smart-color-panel');

-colorpanel.columnCount = 3;
+el.columnCount = 3;

-const colorpanel = document.querySelector('smart-color-panel');
+const el = document.querySelector('smart-color-panel');

-let columnCount = colorpanel.columnCount;
+const columnCount = el.columnCount;

 Determines whether the element is interactive or not.
 When set to 'disabled', the element becomes unresponsive to user interactions such as clicks, typing, or selection, and may also appear visually distinct (e.g., grayed out) to indicate its inactive state.
 When enabled, the element behaves normally and accepts user input.